fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_vxlan.html.markdown

 The following arguments are supported:

-* `name` - VXLAN device or interface name.
+* `name` - (Required) VXLAN device or interface name.
 Must be a unique interface name.
 * `interface` - (Required) Outgoing interface for VXLAN encapsulated traffic.
 * `vni` - (Required) VXLAN network ID.
 * `ip_version` - (Required) IP version to use for the VXLAN interface and so for communication over the VXLAN.
 IPv4 or IPv6 unicast or multicast.